latchbio/latch/docs/source/snakemake/lifecycle.md

 When a task executes it will:

 1. Download all input files that are explicitly defined in the rule
-2. Execute the snakemake task
+2. Execute the Snakemake task
 3. Upload outputs/logs/benchmarks to Latch Data

 ### Limitations